Thorwine/thorwine.github.io/README.md

 #### :: further education

-[self-taught] Web Development (HTML, CSS & JavaScript)<br>
+[self-taught] Front-end web development (HTML, CSS & JavaScript)<br>
 [self-taught] Git & GitHub<br>
-[self-taught] Xubuntu Linux in VirtualBox (thnx TOP!)
+[self-taught] Xubuntu Linux in Oracle VirtualBox (thnx TOP!)

 #### :: goal

-Primarily Web Development is just a hobby in my freetime, but some knowledge is always used in business too.
+Primarily web development is just a hobby in my freetime, but some knowledge is always used in business too.
 Maybe some freelancing in a distant future...

 #### :: online curriculums